By Dr. Kris Chandroo

 Well, anyone can do this.
 You do not need to be an expert or have any particular skill set in order to figure it out for your cat.
 In fact, you could figure it out over a weekend.

-Dr. Kris Chandroo is a vet who has spent decades dedicated to the study and promotion of animal welfare and behaviour, in an effort to serve the human-animal bond.
+Dr. Kris Chandroo is a vet who has spent decades dedicated to the study and promotion of animal welfare and behavior, in an effort to serve the human-animal bond.